- General overview of the biosafety dossier

 In case of contained use of risk class 2, 3 or 4

 - An environmental permit is required.
-The application form should include annex VII ("formulaire relatif aux OGM et organismes pathogènes") containing the SBB advice, a risk assessment, information about the GMOs of pathogens that are handled, the containment mesures, an emergency plan project and the coordinates of the biosafety officer.
+The application form should include annex 1/19 ("formulaire relatif aux OGM et aux organismes pathogènes").
+The annex 1/19 must contain a brief description of the objective, information about the GMOs or pathogens that are handled, an emergency plan project as well as the coordinates of the biosafety officer and, if applicable, the biosafety committee.
+It is accompanied by the SBB advice.

 - The environmental permit dossier is sent to the Municipality which is in charge to transmit this request to the administration (DGRNE-DPA which acts as technical civil servant).
 This one issues its decision within 90 to 120 days.
 It is however necessary to add to this time limit the time needed to acknowledge validity of the notification (20 days) and the time related to information display.